microtrain/bootcamp/05-HTML/05-MetaData.md

 ### [robots.txt](http://www.robotstxt.org/)

-robots.txt is a file that sits in your sites root directory.
-This tells allows you to provide a set of preferences to well behaved search engines.
+robots.txt is a file that sits in your site's root directory.
+This tells allows you to provide a set of preferences for well-behaved search engines.
 At the very least you should allow all bots until you have a reason not to.
 Bad bots will ignore this so trying to keep those out using a robots.txt file is pointless, keep it simple and assume all bots are good.
 This will prevent you from making mistakes that block the good bots.

 ### Exercise
 Create the path */var/www/robots.txt* and add the following lines.